rogerdahl/stm32l1-relay-timer/README.md

 #### Implementation

 RTC interrupts are used for decreasing the time every second.
 The time is stored in seconds in a volatile variable that gets updated by the RTC interrupt.
 In main, a simple state machine runs in a tight loop.
 State switches occur when the time countdown reaches zero or when one of the buttons are pressed.

+The program cycles through the following states:

+* relay 1 on, relay 2 off, blue LED on, green LED off
+* relay 1 on, relay 2 on, blue LED on, green LED flashing
+* relay 1 off, relay 2 on, blue LED off, green LED on
+* relay 2 off, relay 2 off, blue LED flashing, green LED on

 The touch slider / 4 touch buttons are not used.